Skip to main content

 The configured worker events are executed from top to bottom.
 In some cases, you may wish for one event to come after another.

-This can be achieved by dragging the items in the list of configured events into order that suites your needs.
+This can be achieved by dragging the items in the list of configured events into order that suits your needs.

 Set the location of the cache where task files will be temporarily stored while workers are carrying out jobs on them.